 A major medical health insurance plan generally describes any private individual or family plan sold after 2014 that follows the ACA’s new guidelines.

-All plans sold on the health insurance marketplace are major medical plans, and all employer plans are generally major medical.
+All plans sold on the health insurance marketplace are major medical plans, and all employer plans are major medical.
 Limited benefit plans like short-term plans sold off-marketplace that don’t follow ACA guidelines are not major Medical.
+For those who are interested, we discuss the differences between major medical plans and short-term plans on a separate page.
 Off-marketplace plans sold during open enrollment are almost always major medical, but you can double check with the insurer by asking.

-There is no strict definition of “major medical”, instead it is typically used in descriptions post-2014 to describe ACA-compliant plans and is used generally to describe comprehensive coverage that isn’t limited benefit, short term, or travelers.
+There is no strict definition of “major medical.”
+Instead, the term is typically used in descriptions post-2014 to describe ACA-compliant plans and is used to describe comprehensive coverage that isn’t limited benefit, short-term, or travelers.

-TIP: Grandfathered plans that wouldn’t otherwise count as major medicaid today follow special rules.
-If your plan is grandfathered and counts as minimum essential coverage, then it generally is “major medical”… even though some ACA protections won’t apply.
+TIP: Grandfathered plans that wouldn’t otherwise count as major medical today follow special rules.
+If your plan is grandfathered in and counts as minimum essential coverage, then it is classified as “major medical” even though some ACA protections won’t apply.
 Learn more about grandfathered plans.